armin-reichert/pacman/README.md

   - 'r' toggles the display of actor routes and target tiles
   - 's' toggles the display of actor states and timers
   - 't' toggles display of timing information (target vs. actual framerate)
+  - 'x' toggles if ghost collisions may kill Pac-Man
   - '+' switches to the next level

 ## References